snotskie/ttrpg/site/src/characters.md

     When you gain your final Ability this way, you may instead create one of your own and gain it, within reason.

 !!! details "DM Note: Catching Players Up"
-    Offer players two upgrades at the end of sessions when they would have fewer total upgrades than the player with the most total upgrades.
+    Offer players one additional free upgrade at the end of sessions when they would have fewer total upgrades than the player with the most total upgrades.